Skip to main content

 Definition

-Number of times the widget is clicked divided by the number of widget loads
+Number of times the widget was clicked divided by the number of widget loads

 Key takeaways